ton-community/ton-docs/docs/develop/howto/README.md

 * **Full Node**

-  Step-by-step instructions for setting up a Full Node in the TON Blockchain Network.
+  Step-by-step instructions for setting up a Full Node in the TON Blockchain.

 * **Validator**